projen/projen/CONTRIBUTING.md

 Check out [this recording](https://www.youtube.com/watch?v=8dHwnuSND14) from a walkthrough of the projen codebase.

-### Development workflow
+### Development Scripts and Unit Tests

 The projen package has the following scripts:

-- `build` - builds the package and runs all unit tests
+- `build` - builds the package and runs all unit tests (this takes a long time)
+- `compile` - transpiles the code into a runable state, useful when doing development
-- `watch` - watches for file changes and builds them progressively
+- `watch` - watches for file changes and builds them progressively (usually run in a separate terminal)
 - `test` - executes all unit tests
 - `test:update` - executes all unit tests and overwrites snapshot expectations (those `.snap` files).
 - `test:watch` - runs all unit tests and reruns tests when files are changed